noface-0/S-NAS/README.md

 Parameter sharing typically provides a 2-5x speedup for the search process, while maintaining comparable accuracy in discovering effective architectures.

-**Note on Implementation Difference:** Unlike the original ENAS paper which uses an RNN controller to generate architectures, S-NAS implements the parameter sharing concept from ENAS but uses evolutionary search instead of an RNN controller.
-This difference simplifies the implementation while still leveraging the core efficiency benefit of weight sharing between candidate architectures.

 #### Progressive Search

 Progressive neural architecture search based on the paper by Liu et al. (2018) makes the search more efficient by gradually increasing architecture complexity: